How is olive oil made?

 4. Centrifugation or Separation

 After mixing, the paste is placed in a centrifuge, where the oil is separated from the solids and water.
-The high speed of the centrifuge pushes the light oil particles out, while the heavier water and solids remain in the middle.
+The high speed of the centrifuge pushes the light oil particles out, while the heavier water and solids remain in the center.
 This results in a first, pure olive oil extraction.

 5. Filter and Refine